DragonSenses/Curiosity/JavaScript2/1. Document/1.7 Modifying the document/modifying-document-task.md

 ***Answer:***

 The HTML in the task is incorrect.
-That’s the reason of the odd thing.
+That's the reason of the odd thing.

 The browser has to fix it automatically.
 But there may be no text inside the `<table>`: according to the spec only table-specific tags are allowed.
 So the browser shows `"aaa"` before the `<table>`.

-Now it’s obvious that when we remove the table, it remains.
+Now it's obvious that when we remove the table, it remains.

 The question can be easily answered by exploring the DOM using the browser tools.
-You’ll see `"aaa"` before the `<table>`.
+You'll see `"aaa"` before the `<table>`.

 The HTML standard specifies in detail how to process bad HTML, and such behavior of the browser is correct.